saltastroops/saao-shared-jenkins-library/README.md

 * mypy
 * pytest

 It requires Python and the various tools to be available on the agent on which the job is run.
-The best way to ensure this is run a Docker agent with a Dockerfile supplied by your project.
+The best way to ensure this is to use a Docker agent with a Dockerfile supplied by your project.

 For example, assume your project contains a file `jenkins/agent/Dockerfile` with the following content.